skoved/kn-api-server-source/README.md

 from knative-eventing.
 The ApiServerSource is deployed in the `api-server-source` namespace by default.
 By default the ApiServerSource is listening for events in the `test` namespace.

-To deploy and have ApiServerSource send clound events to a Channel use the `channel` branch of this repo.
+To deploy and have ApiServerSource send cloud events to a Channel use the `channel` branch of this repo.

+To deploy and have ApiServerSource send cloud events to a Broker use the `broker` branch of this repo.

 ## Requirements